 A payment card surcharge, also known as a checkout fee, is an additional fee that U.S. merchants can add to a consumer's bill when he or she uses a credit card for payment, which matches the merchant's interchange fees.
-It is prohibited in 10 states and has a 4% cap.
+It is prohibited in 5 states (Surcharges are prohibited in 10 states: Colorado, Connecticut, Kansas, Maine, Massachusetts, Oklahoma.
+California, Florida, New York, and Texas) and has a 4% cap.
 Merchants must notify their credit card companies at least 30 days prior to implementing the surcharge and must disclose the fee to consumers at the at the point of entry (through signage) and at the point of sale (on the receipt).

 For more details, please visit https://ehoppersupport.zendesk.com/hc/en-us/articles/360000256928